Instructions to Authors of Accepted Manuscripts

-Upon receipt of accepted manuscripts at Oxford Journals, authors will be invited to complete an online copyright licence to publish form.
+Upon receipt of accepted manuscripts at Oxford Journals authors will be invited to complete an online copyright license to publish form.

-The World Bank Economic Review authors have the option to publish their paper under the Oxford Open initiative; whereby, for a charge, their paper will be made freely available online immediately upon publication.
-After your manuscript is accepted the corresponding author will be required to accept a mandatory licence to publish agreement.
+American Journal of Agricultural Economics authors have the option to publish their paper under the Oxford Open initiative; whereby, for a charge, their paper will be made freely available online immediately upon publication.
+After your manuscript is accepted the corresponding author will be required to accept a mandatory license to publish agreement.
 As part of the licensing process you will be asked to indicate whether or not you wish to pay for open access.
 If you do not select the open access option, your paper will be published with standard subscription-based access and you will not be charged.

-- Creative Commons non-Commercial No Derivatives licence (CC BY-NC-ND)
+• Creative Commons Non-Commercial No Derivatives license (CC BY-NC-ND)